Dry Rot – The Facts from the Dry Rot Experts

 Identifying The Dry Rot Outbreak

-The first evidence of the existence of an outbreak of dry rot is often the sudden appearance of a fruiting body (sporophore), or the shrinking/distortion of timbers.
+The first sign of the existence of dry rot is often the sudden appearance of a fruiting body (sporophore), or the shrinking/distortion of timbers.
 This latter feature can be quite dramatic and sudden, the change from dimensional stability to instability of the wood visually taking place relatively suddenly; this explains the apparent sudden appearance of dry rot frequently reported.
 It should be noted, however, that fruiting bodies are not always formed.

 Unlike many other wood destroying fungi dry rot can readily grow over and through porous masonry provided that there is a nutritional source (wood) from which it can spread; this ability allows the spread of the fungus from one area to another.
 This generally only occurs to any significant level where the masonry is damp either via severe sources of water ingress or rising damp, etc..
 Dry rot will not spread over or through masonry that is ‘dry’, ie, that does not contain free (capillary) moisture.